steffest/amiga/Workbench Themes/CD32/readme.md

 ![CD32 Skin preview 2](./preview2.png?raw=true)

 16 colors
-(and Copper Deamon for the window gradients)
+(and Copper Demon for the window gradients)

 This is the palette: